 The portentous decision to centre the story on a shark motivated by revenge, a premise that Sargent knew was “preposterous,” would prove to be a challenging sell to any prospective audience.
 Sheinberg, though, was thrilled with the idea and encouraged Sargent and de Guzman continue developing the story; all patently ignoring Dr. Elkins maxim from Jaws 2 that: “Sharks don’t take things personally.”

 The resulting first draft, titled Jaws ’87, took an interesting narrative turn with its opening sequence.
 A returning Chief Martin Brody is killed by a huge Great White shark while removing some driftwood in the Amity Island harbour, leaving his grieving widow, Ellen, to pick up the pieces and, ultimately do battle with the marauding shark.
-The creative team also made the decision to move, “because I was allowed to choose any location I wanted,” from a frozen Martha’s Vineyard to the more attractive climate of the Bahamas for the lion’s share of the shoot.
+The creative team also made the decision to move from a frozen Martha’s Vineyard to the more attractive climate of the Bahamas for the lion’s share of the shoot.

 It soon became clear, however, that the character of Chief Martin Brody would not figure, after all.
 Roy Scheider, who’d only returned for Jaws 2 following a contractual dispute with Universal, had long since washed his hands of the franchise.
 Tentative talks with Scheider did ensue, but the studio baulked at his demand of a million dollars for what amounted to no more than a cameo, and contact immediately ceased.